Bahlikas: Other references

-Bahlika kings in legend
+In legendary accounts

 According to the Puranic traditions, Dhrshta was one of the nine sons of Manu.
 From him came a number of clans called Dharshtakas, who were considered Kshatriyas.
 According to the Shiva Purana, the Dharshtaka princes became rulers of Bahlika.

-The Satapatha Brahmana mentions a king named Bahlika Pratipeya, whom it calls Kauravya (=Kaurava).
+The Satapatha Brahmana mentions a king named Bahlika Pratipeya, whom it calls Kauravya (Kaurava).
 It has been pointed out that this Kaurava king is identical with Bahlika Pratipeya of the Mahabharata.

 According to the Mahabharata, the king of Bahlika was present at Syamantapanchaka in Kurukshetra on the occasion of a solar eclipse.
 The name 'Bahlika Desa' originates from the middle son of King Pratipa of Hastinapura, Vahlika, who abandoned his paternal kingdom to live with his maternal uncle in Bahlika, eventually inheriting the kingdom.
 Thus, being older than King Shantanu, Bahlika was the paternal uncle of Bhishma and predated him.

 The people of Balhika presented to Yudhishthira as a tribute ten thousand asses (donkeys), numerous blankets of woolen texture, numerous skins of the Ranku deer, clothes made from jute and woven with threads spun by insects, and thousands of other clothes possessing the color of the lotus, soft sheep-skins, sharp and long swords and scimitars, hatchets, fine-edged battle-axes, perfumes, and gems of various kinds (2.50).

 Darada, the king of Bahlika, was the incarnation of Asura Surya.
 At the time of his birth, the earth was cleaved because of his weight (1.67), (2.43).

 The King of Bahlika presented to Yudhishtra a golden chariot yoked with four white Kamboja studs at the time of the Rajsuya ceremony (2.53.5).

 Karna fought with and vanquished the Bahlikas, along with the Kambojas of Rajpura, the Amvashthas, the Videhas, the Gandharvas, the fierce Kiratas of the fastness of Himavat, the Utpalas, the Mekalas, the Paundras, the Kalingas, the Andhras, the Nishadas, and the Trigartas (7.4.5-6).

 King Bahlika participated in the Kurukshetra War.
 The Mahabharata calls him a mighty (mahabali) king.
 Along with his son Somadatta and grandson Bhurisravas, King Bahlika participated in the Mahabharata war with one Akshauhini (division) army of Bahlika soldiers and sided with the Kauravas against the Pandavas.
-Bahlika and his grandson Bhurisravas were among the eleven distinguished Generals or Senapatis of the Kaurava army appointed by Duryodhana.
+Bahlika and his grandson Bhurisravas were among the eleven distinguished generals or Senapatis of the Kaurava army appointed by Duryodhana.